HOW TO USE |

 Every edition has been assigned a code which is used consistently throughout the collection, and with the hopes that it may facilitate shorthand when communicating.

-AM – The Volume (See Volume Abbreviations Page) [The Abolition of Man]
+AM – The Title (See Volume Abbreviations Page) [The Abolition of Man]

 4 – The Setting Number [All editions in the 4th setting are identical between the covers]

-M – The Publisher (See Publisher Abbreviations Page) [Macmillan]
+M – The Publisher of this volume (See Publisher Abbreviations Page) [Macmillan]

-a – The Cover (advances when Publisher recovers the book) [The first cover of AM4-M2]
+a – The Cover (advances when Publisher recovers the book within the same setting) [The first cover of AM4-M2]

 3 – The Printing number [The third printing of AM4-M2a]